 Finding the answer to these questions can help you figure a suitable backend framework for your projects.

 We understand your dilemma, and hence, in this post, we’ll compare two of the most popular backend frameworks: Express vs. Django.
-Here we’ll discuss these frameworks in detail based on performance, scalability, testing capabilities, and much more.
-We hope this will enable you to decide which one to pick for your projects.

 Overview of Frameworks – Express vs. Django